siversalih/pyChrome-Web-Automation/README.md

 	-	It is a subclass of pyChrome.py.
 It manages the client (Chrome or Ghostdriver) such as for opening and closing web page, navigating through pages, controlling tabs, finding Web element within the page, and interacting with the page.

 -	**src/window.py**
 	-	It is a subclass of pyChrome.py.
 It handles position, size, zooming and scrolling functionality of the window.
 It is required component when browsing using Chrome Driver.
-However, it does not have any effect when using PhantomJS driver (Ghostdriver).
+However, it does not have any effect when using PhantomJS driver.

 -	**src/capture.py**
-	-	It is a subclass of pyChrome.py.
-It handles capturing screen in PNG format, dumping Web page or Web element source code in HTML format.
+	-	It is a subclass of Browser.
+It handles screen capturing in PNG format, dumping Web page or Web element source code in HTML format.
+It also handle record functionality.
+It can manually or programmatically record selected element to playback in sequence.
+It has other functions including for storing and loading captured elements to and from JSON file.

 -	**src/combo.py**
 	-	It is a subclass of pyChrome.py.
-It contains set of functons for performing quick task (quick acess) that is used often, such as Login to Facebook, Opening Google Search Engine, Checking Email etc...
+It contains set of functons for performing quick task (quick acess) that is used oftenly, such as Login to Facebook, Opening Google Search Engine, Checking Email etc...

 -	**src/navigation.py**
 	-	It is a subclass of browser.py.
 It manages navigating through pages using back() and forward() command.